Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 For all we know, that quote could've been taken out of the context of a massive discussion about the merits of her music between the two, with Ryan potentially saying "it's hard to collaborate with you when you can't play an instrument" and perhaps the defeated feeling she felt (after hearing him say that) wasn't noticed or attended to and that line stung deep...or maybe he was as bluntly vicious as she claims.

-Image result for ryan adams mandy moore In their marriage, you had Ryan on one side: an older music veteran who's played with everyone from Keith Richards, Sheryl Crow and Phil Lesh, produced an album for Willy Nelson and was heavily admired by Elton John; and then on the other side, you had sometime actress / singer Mandy looking up to him for guidance in her career's most fragile moment.
+In their marriage, you had Ryan on one side: an older music veteran who's played with everyone from Keith Richards, Sheryl Crow and Phil Lesh, produced an album for Willy Nelson and was heavily admired by Elton John; and then on the other side, you had sometime actress / singer Mandy looking up to him for guidance in her career's most fragile moment.

 With such an inauthentic, unnatural establishment to their relationship in the first place, Mandy using Ryan for career credibility (it worked, just not in music) while Ryan used Mandy as a mother-figure who would take care of his every need (during his own career uncertainty), the relationship was plagued by this cycle of careerist resentment from the beginning and it was no surprise when they divorced...the only surprise was how long their marriage actually lasted.